StefanCsPurge/Public-Key-Cryptography/README.md

 Anyway, some of the most important conclusions are:
-- the ElGamal cryptosystem is could be vulnerable as it is based on cyclic groups (reminds of Ceasar cipher)
+- the ElGamal cryptosystem could be vulnerable as it is based on cyclic groups (reminds of Ceasar cipher)
-- RSA (which is the most used crytosystem now) will be absolutely obsolete once 100% functional quantum computers will be developed.
+- RSA (which is the most used crytosystem now) will be absolutely obsolete once 100% functional quantum computers are developed

 La evolución no se detiene.